Major in Linguistics

 Course Planning Guide

-Additionally, please review Sample Program Scenarios to see typical course plans.
+Additionally, please review Sample Program Scenarios for some ideas on how you may structure your course plan.

-The coterminal degree program allows students to receive the B.A. and M.A. degrees in Linguistics simultaneously.
+The Coterminal Degree Program allows students receive their B.A. and M.A. degrees in Linguistics simultaneously.